 The man in the recording is believed to be veteran LAPD Detective Frank Lyga, but the LAPD has not confirmed that.
-NBC4, which first reported the story this week, reported that the detective confirmed to it in an apology that he made the remarks.
+NBC4, which first reported the story this week, reported that the detective confirmed in an apology that he made the remarks.

 “We will investigate it rigorously, and while we do that, I will keep the employee out of the field in fairness to the public and to him,” Beck told KPCC on Wednesday during "AirTalk."